 Ignimbrites are composed of pumice and scoria (highly vesicular and often glassy volcanic rocks).
 Sometimes larger volcanic blocks are included, but most of the material ignimbrite is composed of are lapilli and ash.

 Ignimbritic coastal cliff in Gran Canaria.
 Southern coast of Gran Canaria.

-Block-and-ash flow deposit is a small volume pyroclastic flow deposit that contains large amount of juvenile volcanic blocks.
-Block-and-ash flows are generally created by collapse and fragmentation of volcanic domes2.
+Block-and-ash flow deposit is a small volume pyroclastic flow deposit that contains large amounts of juvenile volcanic blocks.
+Block-and-ash flows are generally created by the collapse and fragmentation of volcanic domes2.
 Northern coast of Gran Canaria.
 Width of view 2 m.

 Ignimbrite can be very beautiful.
 Width of view 12 cm.
 Western part of Gran Canaria.